samvera-labs/bot_challenge_page/README.md

     #
     # sec-fetch-dest is set to 'empty' by browser on fetch requests, to limit us further;
     # sure an attacker could fake it, we don't mind if someone determined can avoid
-    # rate-limiting on this one action
+    # bot challenge on this one action
     ( controller.params[:action] == "facet" &&
       controller.request.headers["sec-fetch-dest"] == "empty" &&
       controller.kind_of?(CatalogController)